NovelToon NovelToon

 Except they did.

-His phone buzzed on the nightstand, rattling against the empty can of Mountain Dew from last night.
+His phone buzzed on the nightstand, rattling against the empty Red Bull can from last night's desperate study session.
 The sound cut through the thick silence like a blade.
 The same message, every morning, no matter how many times he blocked the number or factory reset his phone.

 Leo grabbed it, his fingers clumsy, and squinted at the screen.